kemitchell/writing.kemitchell.com/_drafts/Technology-of-No-Confidence.md

 As it turned out, the beaucoup data people were also busy applying many of the tools of Cryptoanarchism to more mundane problems of running data centers massive enough to base all the data in need of databasing.
-When you've more data to base than any computer---even the biggest hulk from IBM and friends---can handle, you have to use more than one computer.
-Making sure all the data goes somewhere, and that somewhere can be found, is quite a trick.
-But the same cryptographic tools that make it hard to work a puzzle backwards make it very hard to
+When you've more data to hold than any computer---even the biggest hulk from IBM and friends---can carry, you have to use more than one computer.
+Making sure all the data goes on some computer, and that all those many computers play a nice, happy family, is quite a trick.
+But the same cryptographic tools that make it hard to work a puzzle backwards give such computers to dance a bit data Horah without stepping on each others' toes.
+Bits of data go in the one-way functions, and if the data's unique in the system, it's highly, highly unlikely a previous solution for some other chunk of data comes out.
+That shared bit of reliable coordination allows us to spread---or "distribute"---the task of sharing beaucoup data across beaucoup servers.

+As usual, this excellent insight happened elsewhere first.